American Stores: Acquisition by Albertsons

 During 1999, the drugstore operations division and general merchandise procurement functions were moved from Salt Lake City to Scottsdale, Arizona, operating as Albertsons Drug Region.
 The functions which supported the food divisions were consolidated and moved from Salt Lake City to Albertsons' headquarters in Boise.
-For a short time after the acquisition of American Stores, Albertsons leased several floors of the American Stores Center building to the International Olympic Committee - Utah had been awarded the 2002 Winter Olympics.
-The building is now owned by Wells Fargo.

-For a very short time after the American Stores acquisition was completed, Albertsons was the largest food/drug chain in the United States operating nearly 2,500 stores in 40 states, until Kroger's acquisition of Fred Meyer completed the following month.
+For a very short time after the American Stores acquisition was completed, Albertsons was the largest food/drug chain in the United States until Kroger's acquisition of Fred Meyer completed that fall.
 Albertsons preserved the Acme Markets, Jewel-Osco, Osco Drug and Sav-on Drugs namesakes.
-Shortly after the sale, Albertsons rebranded the Lucky stores under the Albertsons name because both chains had stores and overlap in northern and southern California.
+In November 1999,Albertsons announced it would rebrand the Lucky stores under the Albertsons name because both chains had stores and overlap in northern and southern California.
 (The Lucky brand would be revived in 2006 by SuperValu).